In the guide

 To comply with average weight requirements the following three rules must be met:

-Packages in the batch whose actual contents are less than the minimum acceptable are considered defective.
-The minimum acceptable is calculated by subtracting the TNE from the Qn of the package.
+Packages in the batch whose actual contents are less than the minimum acceptable weight are considered defective.
+The minimum acceptable weight is calculated by subtracting the TNE from the Qn of the package.